zzh20188/Action-Build/README-en.md

 -- Allow custom kernel suffix.  <- **`beta`**
 ```
 1. When the custom kernel suffix is empty, a random string is used instead of the default “x.xx.xxx-androidxx-8-o-g3b1e97b8b29f”
-2. When custom suffix is enabled, the kernel version is modified to “x.xx.xxx-androidxx-[custom content]”, and the original “androidxx-8-o-g3b1e97b8b29f” is no longer retained.
+2. When custom suffix is enabled, the kernel version is modified to “x.xx.xxx-androidxx-custom content”, and the original “androidxx-8-o-g3b1e97b8b29f” is no longer retained.
 3. When using clang make (Fast Build), add the missing kernel android version number to the new source kernel information x.xx.xxx-o-g3b1e97b8b29f, and then perform operations in 1 or 2.
 ```
 -- Support fast-build `(5.10[Debut], 5.15[Debut], 6.1, 6.6)`